mottram/mottram/_posts/2009-12-6-rise-of-the-tablog.markdown

 ---
-title: Decline of the Weblog, Rise of the Tablog
+title: Rise of the Tablog, Decline of the Weblog
 layout: post
 type: basic
 time: T14:50:44Z